 4-3 New Sails: Only one main, class jib, and spinnaker may be measured in any one calendar year.
 Exceptions may be made by the class measurer in the case of irreparable damage.

-4-3.1 Sails must be constructed of specific materials.
-Mains are to be constructed of Dacron or Mylar, or their generic equivalent.
+4-3.1 The mainsail can be constructed of any material commercially available prior to January 1, 2022, with the exception of carbon.
 Jib and genoa material is unrestricted.
 Spinnakers are to be constructed of nylon.
 The intent of this rule is to eliminate any material not specifically allowed.

 4-3.2 Class Jib: